PU-II COMPUTER SCIENCE

 DROP

-1. DROP command is used to delete the entire table along with the content.
+1. DROP command is used to delete the entire table

-2. Syntax: delete from table_name where [column_name=value];
+Syntax: delete from table_name where

 2. Syntax: DROP TABLE table_name.